 Once senior leadership approves direction, the new program development process is facilitated by the manager, Program and Curriculum Development who supports the development process identifying timelines, deliverables, and milestones, in addition to providing resources that will support quality curriculum design.

 New program development includes a number of key steps, completion of market research, a program proposal, credential validation, and Board of Governor’s and Ministry of Colleges and Universities (MCU) approval.

 Key curriculum policies and procedures for new program development include:

-A variety of workshops and resources are available for every new program team, whether this consists of existing faculty, contract faculty, or contracted course outline developers.
-Contact us at firstname.lastname@example.org to set up an appointment.
+A variety of sessions and resources are available for every new program team, including existing faculty, contract faculty/subject matter experts, or contracted course outline developers.

 Please contact Anna Natoli, Manager, Program and Curriculum Development, Centre for Academic and Faculty Enrichment.